 Location services blockchain collaboration squashes bugs

 The reality of massive software upgrades is that developers are not perfect and sometimes bugs are introduced.
-One bug that was caught was when an oracles contract is invoked, it creates a UTXO – one for each oracle.
-So far not a problem, this is normal behaviour.
+One bug that was caught was when the Oracles custom consensus module is invoked, it creates a UTXO— one for each oracle.
+So far not a problem, this is normal behavior.
 Where the bug was obvious for #kmdlabs was when the “dragon hound application” (a location services blockchain application using leaflet.js) from community member @smk762 created hundreds of oracles across many blocks as the application was running.

 The #kmdlabs channel were observing longer than usual sync times of a small blockchain and it was from a block propagation error.

 Notary operator and #kmdlabs channel co-captain @blackjok3r made a pull request last week to fix the sync problem.

 Iguana (bitcoin C language implementation) bug fix after sapling upgrade